subscriptions-project/swg-js/docs/login-flow.md

 The publisher is responsible for deciding which flow they prefer.

-Here is an example of what this flow can look like:
+Here is an example of what the code for these flows can look like:

 ```
 // You, the Publisher, go to look up the user.
 Resolve the promise with an account (if it was found).